asemidotsky/dev-wiki/pages/architecture/authentication.md

 Regarding usage, JWT is used at Internet scale.
 This highlights the ease of client-side processing of the JSON Web token on multiple platforms, especially mobile.

+## OAuth 2.0 Scopes

+* Scopes are a way for an application to request limited access to someone’s account.
+* Scopes are not a way to build a permission system.
+* It’s a way to limit what an access token can do within the context of what a user can already do.

 ## Links

 * [Microsoft identity platform documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/)